Zamia skinneri

 Zamia skinneri is a species of plant in the family Zamiaceae.
 It is endemic to the coastal area of mainland Bocas del Toro Province, Panama.
 Its common name is cebolla roja.

 This has long been considered to be a variable plant that was likely a species complex, with individuals actually belonging to several undescribed species.
 In 2008 some populations were studied, characterized as new species, and renamed Zamia hamannii, Zamia imperialis, and Zamia nesophila.

-This separation reduced the size of the population of actual Z. skinneri to fewer than 500.
+This recategorization reduced the size of the population of actual Z. skinneri to fewer than 500.

+Classification history

+Considerable confusion has surrounded the formal description of Z. skinneri.
+It was first described in 1851 by Albert Gottfried Dietrich from a specimen collected by Józef Warszewicz in the mountains of Veraguas in Panama in 1850.
+In the following years, populations of Z. skinneri were reported from several provinces in Panama, and various locations in Colombia, Costa Rica, Guatemala, and Nicaragua.
+In 1980, K. J. Norstog reported that Z. skinneri plants from central Atlantic Costa Rica, called "green-emergent Z. skinneri" (new leaves emerge green in color and mature to a bright green), had a chromosome count of 2n=18, while those from central Atlantic Panama, "red-emergent Z. skinneri" (new leaves emerge red in color and mature to a dark green), had a count of 2n=22.